7 days, 6 nights.

 During the afternoon we will visit Barbate marshes where the main target is the threatened Northern Bald Ibis.
 It is also a prime site for waders, including Collared Pratincole and Stone Curlew.

 We will visit La Janda area, close to the Strait of Gibraltar.
-Formerly La Janda was the biggest Spanish lake, but even though it was drained and turned into fields and rice paddies is one of the best areas where enjoy birdwatching around the Strait.
+Formerly La Janda was the biggest Spanish lake, but even though it was drained and turned into fields and rice paddies is one of the best areas were enjoy bird watching around the Strait.

 During the morning we will visit again the bird observatories to enjoy the raptor migration.